 Obtaining sustainable savings will likely require more visibility into the supply chain and inventory, as well as improvements to production planning and scheduling.
 A system that incorporates data from your various sources is needed to achieve fully integrated planning and make the best decisions during this time.

 Introducing Limelight Cash Flow Forecasting

-I recommend using Limelight for an integrated approach to speed up planning and reporting cycle times through the use of our latest technology for Cash Flow Forecasting.
-Construct your Cash Flow Forecast from your own financial and non-financial data to make intelligent decisions based on the latest data, using predictive modelling techniques and manual overrides for management adjustments.
+We recommend using Limelight for an integrated approach to speed up planning and reporting cycle times through the use of our latest technology for Cash Flow Forecasting.
+Construct your Cash Flow Forecast from your own financial and non-financial data to make intelligent decisions based on the latest data, using predictive modeling techniques and manual overrides for management adjustments.

 Limelight’s Cash Flow Forecasting solution approaches the problem from the balance sheet planning perspective.
-You can simulate different scenarios in real time to effectively make business decisions and approach the problem with a holistic approach.
-The process starts with forecasting the balance sheet with accurate and real-time data using historical trends, financial ratios and management adjustment layers.
-Users no longer need to manually work backwards from the balance sheet to prepare a Cash Flow statement.
+You can simulate different scenarios in real-time to effectively make business decisions and approach the problem with a holistic approach.
+The process starts with forecasting the balance sheet with accurate and real-time data using historical trends, financial ratios, and management adjustment layers.
+Users no longer need to manually work backward from the balance sheet to prepare a Cash Flow statement.
 In Limelight, the two statements are prepared in parallel, with the accuracy and data stakeholders need to get a complete view of their company’s financial health.

 Limelight’s advanced features and functionality can yield the following benefits:

-- Standardize your Cash Flow reporting through integrating financial statement preparation
+- Standardize your Cash Flow reporting by integrating financial statement preparation

 - Better management of cash obligations